Skip Global navigation and goto content

 • $20.00 per bottle (Two bottles suggested for private well testing) Payable upon picking up water testing kit

-This bureau regulates the drinking water for approximately 70% of Florida's residents.
+This Bureau regulates the drinking water for approximately 70% of Florida's residents.
 The bureau also manages DOH responsibilities under the State Underground Petroleum Environmental Response Act (SUPER Act), Drycleaner Solvent Surveillance Program, and the Drinking Water Toxics Program.
 The bureau regulates construction of Public Swimming Pools and Freshwater Bathing Places.
 The bureau supervises implementation of the Florida Healthy Beaches Program, testing coastal beaches to protect public health.